Bertrand Piccard: Family

 Piccard's family tree includes four generations of explorers.
 His grandfather, Auguste Piccard, was the first to fly to the stratosphere, in 1931.
 His father, Jacques Piccard, was first to descend to the bottom of the Mariana Trench, in 1960.
-His great uncle Jean Félix Piccard and aunt Jeannette Piccard were also balloonists, and their son Donald Piccard first to fly across the English Channel in a balloon.
+His great uncle Jean Félix Piccard and aunt Jeannette Piccard were also balloonists, and their son Donald Piccard was the first to fly across the English Channel in a balloon.
 The family's attitude, Piccard once explained, is that being told that something is impossible is "exactly why we try to do it."

 Personal life

 Piccard is married with three children.